 We distribute our products through three national distribution centers, owned by the Company, strategically located in North Carolina and Virginia.
 These distribution centers provide efficient cross-dock operations to receive and ship product from our manufacturing facilities and third-party suppliers to our retail network of Company and independently operated retail home delivery centers.
 Retail home delivery centers prepare products for delivery into customers' homes.
 At June 30, 2023, our Company-operated retail design centers were supported by 17 Company-operated retail home delivery centers and 9 home delivery centers operated by third parties.
 We utilize independent carriers to ship our products.
 Our practice has been to sell our products at the same delivered cost to all Company and independently operated design centers throughout the United States, regardless of their shipping point.
-This policy creates pricing credibility with our wholesale customers while providing our retail segment the opportunity to achieve more consistent margins by removing fluctuations attributable to the cost of shipping.
+This policy creates pricing credibility with our wholesale customers while providing our retail segment the cost of shipping.